hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 In this example, the dispersion plot looks encouraging, since we expect our dispersions to decrease with increasing mean and follow the line of best fit (in red).

-## Results
+## Exploring DE results

 Now that we have performed the differential expression analysis, we can explore our results for a particular comparison.
-To denote our comparison of interest, we need to specify the contrast and perform shrinkage of the log2 fold changes.
+To denote our comparison of interest, we need to specify the contrasted groups (here, stimulated group relative to control).

-Let's compare the stimulated group relative to the control:
+Then, we need to perform shrinkage of the log2 fold changes to correct for the fact that the baseline expression level of a gene affects its estimated fold change (for a given gene, a difference in the average read counts between the 2 contrasted groups of 10 will have a greater impact if the baseline expression level of this gene is 20 than if it is 500; therefore, lowly expressed genes are more likely to show inflated log2 fold change values).
+Here, we use the apeglm method ([Zhu et al., 2018](https://doi.org/10.1093/bioinformatics/bty895)) for shrinkage estimator calculations.
+Alternative options for shrinkage estimation and the papers to cite if you use them are further described in the [DESeq2 vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#altshrink).

 ```r
 # Check the coefficients for the comparison